 After you’ve learned all you can from your boss, consider asking a couple more questions of a coworker, preferably someone in another department within the company who has a similar role.
 That’s the safest bet of avoiding any repercussions from being inquisitive.

-But be careful not to push too far with any one co-worker.
+But be careful not to push too far with one particular co-worker.
 Be as sensitive to the body language of your peers as you are with your boss.
 Make relationships with a lot of people so you don’t overburden any one of them with too many questions.

 There are so many things I could have shared with this eager intern but, from my perspective, this is the lesson I wish someone had shared with me when I started out.
 I hope it helps her.
 If you think this could help anyone you know, feel free to share it.